AiursoftWeb/Scanner/README.md

 ### Advanced usage

-When you want to register a dependency which implements an abstract, your privouse way is like:
+When you want to register a dependency that implements an abstract, your previous way is:

 ```csharp
 public class MyClass : IAbstract